BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 pwd
 ```

-Note: this replaces the ...
+Note: This replaces the '...'.

 Alternatively, if VS Code is used, make sure the JSON configurator include path is the following: